-Popular gift choice of Ochugen is beer, coffee, somen noodle, ham or sausage, or japanese traditional sweets.
-Ochugen is usually boxed and wrapped nicely.
+Popular Ochugen gift choices are beer, coffee, somen noodles, ham or sausage, and Japanese traditional sweets.
+Ochugen is usually boxed and wrapped.

-There is a similar gifting opportunity in November, called Oseibo.
+There is a similar gift giving opportunity in November called Oseibo.

 In July, it is still very hot and humid, but the rainy season is finally over and the good part of summer begins.
 Summers in Japan are eventful.
-The summer break starts around the 20th of July for students and all sort of vacation places such as amusement park like DisneyLand, beaches, hiking destinations and campings get very busy.
+The summer break starts around the 20th of July for students and amusement parks like DisneyLand, beaches, hiking destinations and campings all get very busy.
 There are also many summer festivals and fireworks.

 Tanabata is a popular celebration with Chinese roots.
-It is based on the story of a chinese Folklore story and it celebrates the meeting of a couple of two deities.
-The two deities lived each on a different side of the milky way, which they could only cross on July the 7th.
-Like myself, not many people know background and detail of the tradition.
+It is based on Chinese folklore and it celebrates the meeting of two deities.
+The two deities lived on a different side of the Milky Way, which they were only able to cross on July 7th.
+Not many people know the background and details of the tradition.

-Tanabata is not a big opportunity for discount campaigns but the tradition of writing wishes on papers and hanging them on bamboo trees gives yet another topic for content marketing.
+Tanabata is not a big opportunity for discount campaigns, but the tradition of writing wishes on papers and hanging them on bamboo trees gives yet another topic for content marketers to capitalize on.

-Many people send (or at least used to send a shochu mimai, or summer greeting card or letter.
+Many people send—or at least used to send—a Shochu Mimai, a summer greeting card or letter.
 They are sent to family members and friends whom one hasn’t seen for a while or to people whom one wants to show their appreciation.
-On the card, it is customary to include messages concerning the recipient’s health in surviving the summer heat, giving updates about personal events, and thanking the recipient for support in the course of the first half of the year.
+On the card, it is customary to include messages concerning the recipient’s health in surviving the summer heat, give updates about personal events and thank the recipient for their support during the first half of the year.

-Unlike New Year’s letter tradition, which survive in digital format, summer greeting is becoming less popular.
+Unlike the New Year’s letter tradition, which survive in digital format, summer greetings are becoming less popular.